 The emotional break downs we experience time and again shatters many of us mentally and psychologically.
 Availability of appropriate support systems helps us cope up with the difficulties we face in our life with ease.

 Those who are deprived of proper support systems suffer due to emotional and psychological insecurities.
 During such situations, they need help and guidance, the guidance of a trained therapist can retrieve them out of their distressing past and allow them to live a balanced and peaceful life.

-ACT (Acceptance and Commitment Therapy) is one such therapy which helps people to enjoy their life fully.
+ACT or Acceptance and Commitment Therapy is one such therapy which helps people to enjoy their life fully.
 Here, we have tried to simplify the therapy, to help you understand it.
 Let us have a look at this value adding psychotherapy which helps people come out of their distress and lead a meaningful life.

 Key Facts About ACT